vacp2p/rfc-index/README.md

 ## RFC Process

-This repository contains specifications from the [Waku](https://waku.org/), [Nomos](https://nomos.tech/), [Codex](https://codex.storage/), and [Status](https://status.app/) projects that are apart of the [IFT portfolio](https://free.technology/).
+This repository contains specifications from the [Waku](https://waku.org/), [Nomos](https://nomos.tech/), [Codex](https://codex.storage/), and [Status](https://status.app/) projects that are part of the [IFT portfolio](https://free.technology/).
 [Vac](https://vac.dev) is an [IFT service](https://free.technology/services) that will manage the RFC process within this repository.
-The goal of the RFC, [Request for Comments](https://en.wikipedia.org/wiki/Request_for_Comments), process is to standardize techincal specification.
+The goal of the RFC, [Request for Comments](https://en.wikipedia.org/wiki/Request_for_Comments), process is to standardize technical specifications.
-Specifications will adhere to [1/COSS](./vac/1/coss.md) by obtianing rough consensus within each project.
+Specifications will adhere to [1/COSS](./vac/1/coss.md) by obtaining a rough consensus within each project.

 **See [rfc.vac.dev](https://rfc.vac.dev) for an easy to browse index of all RFCs.**